The short answer

 - Suggestions are less detailed than dedicated writing tools

-Who it’s best for: Anyone who already writes in Google Docs and wants solid, no-friction grammar checking without installing anything extra.
+Best fit: Anyone who already writes in Google Docs and wants solid, no-friction grammar checking without installing anything extra.

-Why it stands out: Most people underestimate what Google Docs already does.
+Where it helps most: Most people underestimate what Google Docs already does.
 If you write in Docs regularly, you are already getting real-time grammar checking, spelling corrections, and Smart Compose suggestions at zero cost.
 It is not a replacement for a dedicated grammar tool on other platforms, but for Docs-first writers it removes the need to install anything else for everyday writing.
 If you are considering moving away from Microsoft Word entirely, see our free Microsoft Office alternatives guide to see if Docs can fully replace Word for you.
 The smart compose feature — which suggests sentence completions as you type — has become genuinely useful for email drafting and standard business writing.
 It is not as precise as Grammarly or LanguageTool for catching nuanced grammar errors, but for a free, frictionless baseline it is hard to beat.

 Quick comparison table